AlexMJung/TableTopicsDiscussionApp/README.md

 The session organizer drives the session.
 At the beginning of the session, the session organizer will display their browser (preferably on a large projection screen or monitor) and enters participant’s names as they join the group.
 Questions are chosen randomly and participants are given the opportunity to volunteer, if no one volunteers a participant is chosen at random.
 Participants answers are timed with a goal of speaking for at least one minute.
 The session continues until everyone has spoken once.
 After everyone has been asked a question, the total percentage of participants which spoke for more than one minute is revealed and the session ends.

-**Stretch goal -** The session organizer does not enter the questions, however participants join as session using their phone or electronic device, and are asked to enter their name and question based on that session’s theme.
+//The session organizer does not enter the questions, however participants join as session using their phone or electronic device, and are asked to enter their name and question based on that session’s theme.

 ## Application Features
 ## User Roles